+The group-wide investment policy establishes limits or other requirements that are applicable to its investment activities.

+The group-wide investment policy applies to the whole portfolio of investments of the IAIG and requires that:

+- investments of an IAIG are appropriate to the nature of its liabilities - the IAIG invests only in assets whose risks it can properly assess and manage.

+The IAIG should select investments that are appropriate to the nature of its liabilities in order to enable its entities to use the proceeds of these investments to pay the policyholders and other creditors, as and when the payments to them fall due.

+Guideline M2F4-1-1-2

-Parameter M2E4-1-1 The group-wide investment policy establishes limits or other requirements that are applicable to its investment activities.
-The group-wide investment policy applies to the whole portfolio of investments of the IAIG and requires that: investments of an IAIG are appropriate to the nature of its liabilities the IAIG invests only in assets whose risks it can properly assess and manage. of its liabilities in order to enable its entities to use the proceeds of Guideline M2E4-1-1-2 Due consideration should be paid to match currencies and investment durations to the nature of the liabilities held by the IAIG so that assets can be liquidated in a timely manner in the jurisdiction where they are required to make payments.
-Strict, one-for-one asset to liability matching is not expected, but the portfolio should have adequate scope and flexibility to enable an IAIG to meet its obligations.
+Due consideration should be paid to match currencies and investment durations to the nature of the liabilities held by the IAIG so that assets can be liquidated in a timely manner in the jurisdiction where they are required to make payments.

+Strict, one-for-one asset to liability matching is not expected, but the portfolio, including hedging activities, should have adequate scope and flexibility to enable an IAIG to meet its obligations.